 PROBLEM SOLVING (most difficult types of problems to resolve and consequence of error/non-resolution)

 The associate dean must solve a range of problems and concerns involving individual, groups and institution needs.
 Problem solving often requires weighing the relative merits of complex factors, negotiating with interested parties and making decisions that are ethical, fair and consistent.
-In developing solution, the associate dean must often propose creative alternatives based on unique situations that present a distinct set of challenges.
+In developing solutions, the associate dean must often propose creative alternatives based on unique situations that present a distinct set of challenges.
 Problem solving sometimes requires involving other departments, administrative leadership and resources to resolve conflicting interests and perspectives.
 Creativity is also essential in using staff and physical resources efficiently, identifying new funding sources and devising innovative strategies to accomplish the goals of the college.

 FREEDOM TO ACT